 You Need Pie

 Pie.
-Coloradans love their pie.
+Since moving here, we’ve learned that Coloradans really love their pie.
 And You Need Pie is a great place to stop for a slice – and lunch.
-Mostly diner fare, this is a great place to grab lunch away from the crowds on the Elkhorn Ave.
+Mostly diner fare, this is a great place to grab lunch away from the crowds on Elkhorn Ave.